microsoft/service-fabric-healer/Documentation/OperationalTelemetry.md

 -	**EventName** - this is the name of the telemetry event.
 -	**TaskName** - this specifies that the event is from FabricHealer.
 -	**EventRunInterval** - this is how often this telemetry is sent from a node in a cluster.
+-   **SFRuntimeVersion** - this is the Service Fabric runtime version installed on the machine.
 -	**ClusterId** - this is used to both uniquely identify a telemetry event and to correlate data that comes from a cluster.
 -	**ClusterType** - this is the type of cluster: Standalone or SFRP.
 -	**NodeNameHash** - this is a sha256 hash of the name of the Fabric node from where the data originates.
 It is used to correlate data from specific nodes in a cluster (the hashed node name will be known to be part of the cluster with a specific cluster id).